vbousquet/vpx_lightmapper/README.md

 - move light slightly below playfield,
 - generate a cup mesh, opened on the top side, corresponding to the VPX light shape, with a core reflective material,
 - adjust the playfield material to be partly translucent for the inserts, using an automatically generated translucency map.

+Another way of baking inserts is to make them fully transparent in the playfield texture, then place a little, black shaded, cup corresponding to their shape to give them some depth.
+Then the plastic unlit detailled model is placed in the overlay collection, and a light or an emitter mesh is placed at the bottom of the cup.

+### Transparent objects (plastic ramps, bumper caps,...) and alpha blending

+Visual Pinball X performs alpha blending of transparent objects.
+This means that the object is rendered on top of objects behing it, blending the color between them according to the alpha channel of the used texture.
+This can be compared to the shading of a transparent glass with an indice of refraction of 1 (i.e. non refractive glass).

+Blender can render glass, outputing to the alpha channel the amount of escaping rays, that is to say rays that are transmitted through the glass and reaching the background.
+This is great since it gives full control on what is rendered to the user.
+To enable this, in 'Render Properties > Film > Transparent' check 'Transparent Glass' and increase 'Roughness Threshold'.
+In the case of a pinball table, transparent objects usually have other objects behind them, therefore rays are not escaping but reaching other elements.
+If we want to view a ball passing behind 2 elements, they have to be rendered as 2 layers: a background one, and an alpha blended one.
+To let Blender knows about this separation between the 2 layers, we need to place a mesh with an holdout shader.

+Separating the layers for rendering is mandatory for the baked mesh which are rendered as a solid (opaque or alpha blended).
+For lightmaps, which are rendered as additively blended (added to the rest), this is not needed.
+Therefore the holdout shaded mesh is not needed for lightmaps.
+The toolkit provided a shader node group named 'VLM.Bake Info' that provides this shading, along with other baking information taht can be used in a custom shader.

+Note that, with this setup, there won't be any shadowing, since there is no shadowing support inside VPX.
+So a ball passing under a transparent object will not occlude light coming from behind it.